Capture of Guam: Capture

+On 19 June the convoy stopped and Captain Thomas A. Hallett from Australia boarded Charleston.
+Hallett had been to Guam before, and they decided Hallett should be the pilot for Charleston as she entered the waters near Guam.
 On 20 June the convoy arrived off the shore of Guam, and Glass noticed that the only ship in the harbor was a Japanese ship that was trading copra.
-Many of the men on Charleston were disappointed that there were no Spanish ships to engage.
+Many men aboard Charleston were disappointed that there were no Spanish ships to engage.

 As the cruiser proceeded on its way, a small group of curious inhabitants gathered on the shores of Piti, a landing place down the bay.
 These locals were aware of the presence of the American vessels, for they had been sighted early that morning.
 All of the important citizens of Guam were there except Governor Don Juan Marina.
-The chief officials present were a lieutenant commander of the navy and captain of the port, Don Francisco Gutiérrez, Don José Romero, naval surgeon, and Captain Pedro Duarte Andurra of the marine corps, and José Sixto, civil paymaster.
-Among the prominent civilians at the beach were Francisco Portusach, the leading merchant of Guam, and his brother José Portusach.
+The chief officials present were Don Francisco Gutiérrez, a lieutenant commander of the navy and captain of the port, Don José Romero, naval surgeon, Captain Pedro Duarte Andurra, of the marine corps, and José Sixto, civil paymaster.
+Among the prominent civilians at the beach were Francisco Portusach, an American citizen and the leading merchant of Guam, and his brother José Portusach.

-While the gathering was looking curiously at the cruiser and the three transports, Charleston fired 13 rounds at the old Spanish fortress from three of her guns.
+While the gathering was looking curiously at the cruiser and the three transports, Charleston fired 13 rounds at the old Spanish fortress from three of her 3-pounder guns.
 There was no return fire, and there was no apparent damage to the fort.
 Pedro Duarte turned to his companions and said that the ship must be saluting the fort, so he hurriedly dispatched a messenger to Agana, the capital, which was about 6 mi away, requesting the governor to send artillery to Piti to return the salute.
 The captain of the port, the naval surgeon, and a native Chamorro named José Paloma got into a boat furnished by Francisco Portusach and went out to welcome the visitors.
 José Portusach went along with the party to act as interpreter.
-When they boarded Charleston, Glass informed them that war had been declared between the U.S. and Spain on 25 April.
+When they boarded Charleston, they apologized for not being able to return the salute due to a lack of ammunition.
+Glass then replied, "What salute?
+Those were hostile shots" and informed them that war had been declared between the U.S. and Spain on 25 April.